-Oral Contraception/PIL Follow-Up Service.
+Oral Contraception/PIL Follow-Up Service

-A new sexual health service has been set up in Boots, Galashiels.
-Depending on the uptake of this service there may be potential to hold clinics in other pharmacies.
+A sexual health service has been set up in Boots, Galashiels.
+This service is increasing the accessibility of sexual health services and developing the role of Pharmacists as prescribers.

-Supply of Specialist Treatments (e.g. HIV, Rheumatology & oral chemotherapy)
+Transfer to community dispensing of Hospital and Healthcare at Home dispensed products (e.g. HIV, Rheumatology & oral chemotherapy)